kimnewzealand/planes-metrics/README.md

 I made assumptions given the time and available information constraints.
 In a real business project I would work with the team to validate any assumptions, and requirements with stakeholders and users prior to building the models.

-See below a summary of the steps I took with lists of challenges, proposed solutions, assumptions and open questions.
+See below a summary of the steps I took with proposed solutions.

 ## Setup